-Long Term Debt or LTD is a loan that is held beyond 12 months or more.
-In the Balance Sheet, companies classify long term debt as a non-current liability.
-Such type of loans can have a maturity date of anywhere between 12 months to 30+ years.
+Long Term Debt or LTD is a loan held beyond 12 months or more.
+In the Balance Sheet, companies classify long-term debt as a non-current liability.
+Such types of loans can have a maturity date of anywhere between 12 months to 30+ years.

-Usually, the capital intensive industries who want to maintain a balance between their equity and debt go for a long term debt for raising money.
-Assessing the long term debt helps in understanding the financial health of a company.
+Usually, the capital-intensive industries that want to maintain a balance between their equity and debt go for a long-term debt for raising money.
+Assessing the long-term debt helps in understanding the financial health of a company.

 Different Types of Long Term Debt

 These instruments are publically tradable securities and carry a maturity of over twelve months.
-Bonds come with fixed maturity time such as a 10-year bond, 20-year bond, 30-year bond and more.
-There are so many categories of bonds such as puttable, callable, convertible, non-convertible, high yield bonds and investment grade bonds.
+Bonds come with fixed maturity times such as a 10-year bond, 20-year bond, 30-year bond, and more.
+There are so many categories of bonds, such as puttable, callable, convertible, non-convertible, high yield bonds, and investment-grade bonds.

-Any loan that comes from a bank or any other financial institutions comes under bank debt.
+Any loan that comes from a bank or any other financial institution comes under bank debt.
 Unlike bonds, these loans are not tradable or transferable.

 It is a type of debt that is not backed by any specific assets.
 Therefore, it comes below other types of debt in terms of priority of repayment.

-As we said before LTD comes in the balance sheet and is a non-current liability.
-A company can club all its long term debts into a one line-item, and then list different types of debt under it.
-Or, the company can list each LTD as separate items.
+As we said before, LTD comes in the balance sheet and is a non-current liability.
+A company can club all its long-term debts into one line item and then list different types of debt under it.
+Or, the company can list each LTD as a separate item.
 Both the treatments are correct, and a company may go for either of the two depending on its accounting policies.

 In the books of the companies, there is an item called “current portion of long-term debt.”
 While raising the money through debt, a company has to pay some portion of the debt every year until the principal amount is paid in full.

-The entire debt might be long term in nature, but the portion that the company pays in the current year does not fall under the long-term debt.
-This amount comes under the current liabilities as “current portion of the long-term debt.”
+The entire debt might be long-term in nature, but the portion that the company pays in the current year does not fall under the long-term debt.
+This amount comes under the current liabilities as the “current portion of the long-term debt.”

 Benefits of Long Term Debt

-- Every company needs funds to run its day-to-day business, buy fixed assets and for other business activities.
-Long term debts give the organization immediate access to funds without worrying for paying it in the short term.
+- Every company needs funds to run its day-to-day business, buy fixed assets, and for other business activities.
+Long-term debts give the organization immediate access to funds without worrying for paying them in the short term.
 The borrower only has to make the payment of the current portion.

-- In case, a company wants only a portion of total debt currently, they have the option to structure the debt that way.
-This way the company receives the debt as and when they need.
+- In case a company wants only a portion of total debt currently, they have the option to structure the debt that way.
+This way, the company receives the debt as and when they need it.

 Financial Leverage and LTD